Elephant bird: Taxonomy and evolution

-Like the ostrich, rhea, cassowary, emu, kiwi and extinct moa, elephant birds were ratites; they could not fly, and their breast bones had no keel.
-Because Madagascar and Africa separated before the ratite lineage arose, elephant birds are thought to have dispersed and become flightless and gigantic in situ.
+Like the ostrich, rhea, cassowary, emu, kiwi and extinct moa, elephant birds are ratites and members of infraclass Palaeognathae; they could not fly, and their breast bones had no keel.

-More recently, it has been deduced from DNA sequence comparisons that the closest living relatives of elephant birds are New Zealand kiwi, though the split between the two groups is deep, with the two lineages being estimated to have diverged from each other around 54 million years ago.
+Sequencing of ancient DNA obtained from elephant bird remains including eggs, as well as genetic sequencing of other palaeognaths indicate that New Zealand kiwis are their closest known relatives, though the split between the two groups is deep, with kiwis and elephant birds being estimated to have diverged from each other around 54 million years ago, during the early Eocene epoch.